-Parents are responsible for seeing that their children of age seven (7) or older prior to the first day of school,
+Parents are responsible for seeing that their children of age seven (7) or older prior to the first day of school, attend school until the later of the following dates:

 - 1. The child's sixteenth (16th) birthday; - 2.
 The date of completion of the work of the eighth (8th) grade.
-Parents shall enroll the student unless the student is: - 1.
-Provided with supervised correspondence or home study; - 2.
-Excused because of a determination by a district judge that attendance is not in the best interests of the child; - 3.
-Enrolled in a non-public or home school; - 4.
-Enrolled in a school of another district or state under the tuition provisions of this title - 5.
+Parents shall enroll the student unless the student is: - a.
+Provided with supervised correspondence or home study; - b.
+Excused because of a determination by a district judge that attendance is not in the best interests of the child. - c.
+Enrolled in a non-public or home school; - d.
+Enrolled in a school of another district or state under the tuition provisions of this title; - e.
 Excused by the Board upon a determination that such attendance by a child who has attained the age of sixteen (16) is not in the best interests of the child and the school.